FAQs

 Tissue donors are also eligible to compete in The Australian Transplant Games alongside solid organ donors as both lead to improving the quality of life and/or saving the lives of Australians.

-The following sports may be at the 2026 Australian Transplant Games: Athletics, Badminton, Basketball, Cycling, Darts, Pétanque, 5k Road Race, Swimming, Golf, Table Tennis, Tennis, Ten Pin Bowling, Volleyball, 7-a-side Football, Pickleball, Lawn Bowls, Suduko, Chess, Backgammon and Scrabble.
+The following sports may be at the 2026 Australian Transplant Games: Athletics, Badminton, Basketball 3×3, Board Games, Cycling, Darts, Football, Golf, Lawn Bowls, Petanque, Swimming, Table Tennis, Ten Pin Bowling, Tennis, Volleyball.

 The Games have two objectives: to promote organ donation and encourage more people around Australia to register and support donation; and to help recipients improve their health and fitness around their transplanted organ.